The Pulse of K-Entertainment

 #BLACKPINK#K-Pop News#Ice Cream#Selena Gomez#YouTube Milestone

-That distinction matters because BLACKPINK's solo clips and performance-heavy side releases have inflated the broader total, but the group-video count still tells the cleaner story for core fans.
+That distinction matters because BLACKPINK's solo clips and performance-heavy side releases have inflated the broader total, but the core group-video count still tells the cleaner story for fans tracking the quartet's shared catalog.
 Either way, the headline is the same.
 BLACKPINK and Selena Gomez built a collaboration that outlived the usual feature-cycle hype and kept compounding views long after release week.
+As reported by Billboard's milestone write-up, that cross-market confirmation matters because it shows the song still reads as relevant in both catalogs.
 If you need more proof that BLACKPINK's visual catalog is one of K-pop's most durable traffic engines, this is it.
 We already saw the group's larger global muscle in our coverage of BLACKPINK's Billboard Hot 100 record, and this new YouTube mark fits that same pattern of long-tail dominance.

 BLACKPINK members in a pink-toned still from the Ice Cream music video